amn34/dsp/03-command_line.md

 ---

-`xargs` executes commands over a given input.
-For example, you could pass the output of `find` to `xargs` and perform some action on the found files.
+**`xargs` executes commands over a given input.
+For example, you could pass the output of `find` to `xargs` and perform some action on the found files.**

-    find . -name "*.txt" | xargs rm find . -name "*.txt" | xargs grep "hello"
+    find . -name "*.txt" | xargs rm   #removes found files find . -name "*.txt" | xargs grep "hello" #looks for string 'hello' in found files

 * Use -print0 and -0 options to find and run commands on files with whitespace in name